 7. But if there is an AEC then the inquiry in principle proceeds along two parallel tracks:

-The main parties are entitled try to persuade the CC to change its mind either by submitting crucial new evidence or by persuading the CC that its analysis was misguided.
+The main parties are entitled try to persuade the CMA to change its mind either by submitting crucial new evidence or by persuading the CMA that its analysis was misguided.

-The inquiry simultaneously enters its remedies phase as the CC and the parties discuss how the AEC might be remedied.
+The inquiry simultaneously enters its remedies phase as the CMA and the parties discuss how the AEC might be remedied.

 8. The inquiry is formally concluded by the publication of the CMA's Final Report which confirms (or otherwise) the existence of an AEC and summarises the remedy or remedies which the CMA intends to impose on the participants in the market.